hismailbulut/Neoray/README.md

 same neoray, and cursor goes to {line} and {col}
 ___
 ### contributing
-All types of contributing as welcomed.
+All types of contributing are apreciated.
 If you want to be a part of this project you can open issue when you find something not working, or help development by solving issues and implementing some features what you want.
 ___
 ### development
 The source code is well documented enough.
 I try to make everything understandable.
-Neoray has no external dependencies.
+Neoray has no external dependencies (except linux).
 You need to clone this repository and perform a go get command.
 Everything will be installed and you will ready to fly.
 ___
 ### copyright
 Neoray is licensed under MIT license.
 You can use, change, distribute